Paul Lawson (footballer): Celtic

 Born in Aberdeen, Scotland, Lawson began his career at Celtic and progressed through the youth system where he was captain of the reserves side.
 During 2005 and 2007, Lawson was called up to Celtic's first team under the management of Gordon Strachan.
 He later criticised Strachan's predecessor, Martin O’Neill for his commitment to the club's youth system and praised Strachan.

 He made his debut for Celtic, coming on as a 59th-minute substitute, in a 4–0 win against Dunfermline Athletic on 28 August 2005.
 On 5 December 2005, Lawson signed a contract with the club, until 2008.
 He made two more appearances for the club between September and April, both as a substitute.
 On the last game of the season against Aberdeen, Lawson made his first start for Celtic, playing in the right–midfield position in a 2–2 draw.
 At the end of the 2005–06 season, he made four appearances in all competitions.

 Lawson played two times at right-back for Celtic in pre-season of 2006–07 against teams such as Wisła Kraków and Manchester United.
 However, he appeared as an unused substitute in the first game of the season in the 4–1 defeat of Kilmarnock, which put them top of the league.
-Following his return from a loan spell at St Johnstone, Lawson appeared twicwe as an unused substitute in Celtic's matches against Kilmarnock on 2 January 2007 and Hearts on 14 January 2007.
+Following his return from a loan spell at St Johnstone, Lawson appeared twice as an unused substitute in Celtic's matches against Kilmarnock on 2 January 2007 and Hearts on 14 January 2007.